|Nine Mile Creek

 the ruby necklace—the cryptic message written on frayed notepaper referring to a

 “GREEN ROCK.”
-Certain there is a story to be solved, they set out to find the green
+Certain there is a mystery to be solved, they set out to find the green

 rock.
 Margaret enlists the help of ELEANOR, the elderly neighbor-lady who grew up on